goatsofnaxos/Delphi/Design/specs.md

 	- current Harp expander digital line
 - A script to organize video data (post hoc) by beam break, each time the IR beam was broken:
 	- filename should contain beam break number and stimulus number (if applicable)
+	- check for dropped frames
+	- combine individual frames into a video file
 	- ideally. for convenience, the following text should be printed to the bottom of the video
 		- beam break number
 		- stimulus number (if applicable)